LincaMarius/ISAP-1_Instruction_Set/README.md

 -	EI = LDA * T3
 -	LA = LDA * T4

-If we implement the Control Block using Combinational Logic we will use these equations.
+<code style="color : red">If we implement the Control Block using Combinational Logic we will use these equations.</code>

+test